 - The algorithm uses the order master data (article number, price, etc.) and can be adapted for any application

-- Recognize standardized insurance benefits regardless of the invoice format
+- Recognize standardized insurance services regardless of the bill format

 - Capture individual invoice positions

 - Route data to the benefit systems in a structured form

 - Scan expense receipts and allocate them to an account on the road

 - Automatic recognition of the amount